Common tasks for databases - Amazon Relational Database Service

 Restoring a database

-To restore a database on your RDS for Db2 DB instance, call the rdsadmin.restore_database stored procedure.
+To move a database from an Amazon S3 bucket to your RDS for Db2 DB instance, call the rdsadmin.restore_database stored procedure.
 For more information, see RESTORE DATABASE command in the IBM Db2 documentation.

 To restore a database